wuttipat6509650716/cs360_group/README.md

 ## Step-by-Step Guide
 - Use `sudo yum check-update || sudo yum update -y` For Update (use other, If you use other OS)
+- Use `sudo yum install git` If Your System Not have git

 ### 1. Install NVM (Node Version Management) on the AWS Instance ( Use other If you want )